pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 # Chapter 14: Editorial Workflow

-In this chapter, you will follow as submission throughout the workflow, from first submission to final publication.
+In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 The workflow is divided into 4 stages: